 Jasmine was employed at VCU for seven years, where she worked for both the academic and medical libraries, and was an active member of the Diversity Committee.
 Jasmine has a sincere passion for volunteering and enjoys engaging with the awesome students of UVA and members of the community to help fulfill Madison House's mission.

-Faran comes to Madison House in September 2015 from Louisiana State University where he served as the Graduate Assistant for Service in the department of Campus Life.
-He received a Bachelor of Science in Biochemistry in 2012 from the University of Memphis and a Master of Arts in Higher Education Administration, Student Affairs in 2015 from LSU.
+Faran came to Madison House in September 2015 from Louisiana State University where he worked in the department of Campus Life.
+He received a Bachelor of Science in Biochemistry from the University of Memphis and a Master of Arts in Higher Education Administration-Student Affairs from LSU.
 While at LSU, he advised three service organizations: Volunteer LSU, Kitchens on the Geaux, and Geaux BIG Baton Rouge (a large day of community service).

 A couple of his favorite memories were serving as a volunteer for St. Jude Children’s Hospital in Memphis and working with the local Muslim community to provide meals for the underprivileged.
 In his personal time, Faran does interfaith work on the local and national level and enjoys sports, CrossFit, and spending time with family and friends.
 He is excited to be part of Madison House and is looking forward to working with the students, staff, and members of the community.